lakshithadil/Test-Automation-for-Swag-Labs/README.md

 ## Test Cases

 The test cases are written in the Gherkin syntax, which offers a clear representation of the test scenarios including over 100 test cases.
-Each test case covers various aspects of the Swag Labs website, ensuring comprehensive coverage.
+Each test case covers various aspects of the Swag Labs website, ensuring comprehensive coverage.<br><br>Please refer the Test Cases PDF for complete details - [Test Automation for Swag Labs - Test Cases.pdf](https://github.com/lakshithadil/Test-Automation-for-Swag-Labs/blob/main/Test%20Automation%20for%20Swag%20Labs%20%20-%20Test%20Cases%20.pdf)

 ## Installation